 France under pressure to tighten crypto -friendly regulations

-France is under pressure to close a gap in the new crypto rules, which would give him a longer grace period to tempt digital-asset companies to settle down with minimal regulatory supervision in the country.
+France is under pressure to close a gap in the new crypto rules that would give him a longer grace period to tempt digital-asset companies to settle down with minimal official supervision.

-The concerns of the critics have increased this year during a market cleanup in which the prices of popular tokens have dropped greatly, which was tightened by the collapse of Sam Bankman-Frieds FTX crypto empire last month.
+The concern of critics has increased this year during a market cleanup, in which the prices of popular tokens have dropped sharply, which was tightened by the collapse of Sam Bankman-Frieds FTX cryptoimpperium last month.
 US prosecutors filed a criminal complaint against Bankman-Fried on Tuesday.

 France has tried to make one of the most attractive countries for crypto companies to settle down and attract companies such as the stock exchange operator Binance to Paris.